Your project has been completed when your stakeholders are satisfied. If your stakeholders are not happy, you cannot say your project was successful.

-- How much influence do they have on the project?
+- Their influence on the project

-- How much do they desire to be involved with the project?
+- Their desire to be involved

 - Power and interest